PoisotLab/ms_mangal_synthesis/reviews.md

 ambiguities, perhaps explaining also that teasing apart the effects of abiotic, biotic and sampling factors would even require a much larger amount of data.

+> We agree with the reviewer that the initial phrasing was ambiguous, precisely because we were attempting to capture the multiple definitions of "gradients" listed here.
+We have expanded this paragraph to clarify it.

-4) Throughout the full text and especially in the discussion, it is stated the importance of predicting network structure and anticipating climate change.
+Throughout the full text and especially in the discussion, it is stated the importance of predicting network structure and anticipating climate change.
 Yet, little attention is paid in explaining the importance of network structure itself.
 I guess a casual reader could be interested in knowing why network structure is important and thus, I would dedicate few lines describing it.

+> We thank the reviewer for pointing out a significant oversight in the manuscript - we have added this information to the first paragraph of the introduction.

-5) In the title I would say “Geographical biases” rather than “Environmental biases”.
+In the title I would say “Geographical biases” rather than “Environmental biases”.
 “Geographical” is more general than environmental, as it includes likely historical and evolutionary biases beyond the proved climatic ones.
 Moreover, and somehow connecting to the point 3), I think these potential historical and evolutionary biases would also deserve a mention.

+> This is an interesting point, and we have changed the title to be broader about the type of biases we can discuss.

-6) At some points I feel the Mangal database was perhaps too advertised.
+At some points I feel the Mangal database was perhaps too advertised.
 I think lines 41-46 make clear enough the authors’ point about the fit of the database to the propose of the manuscript.
 Yet, information regarding this database is again provided in lines 68-69, lines 103-104, lines 137-138,